-1. Documentation from a health care provider following evaluation stating that they are cleared to return to school and the person is symptom free for at least 24 hours without the use of fever reducing medication.
+- Documentation from a health care provider (10/19/21) or the Department of Health following evaluation stating that they are cleared to return to school and the person is symptom free for at least 24 hours without the use of fever reducing medication.
+Or - 2.
+Negative COVID-19 diagnostic (10/19/21) PCR test result and the person is symptom free for at least 24 hours without the use of fever reducing medication.

-Or

-2. Negative COVID-19 diagnostic test result and the person is symptom free for at least 24 hours without the use of fever reducing medication.

-If a person is diagnosed with COVID-19 by a healthcare provider, they should not be at school and should stay at home until:
+If a unvaccinated person is diagnosed with COVID-19 they should not be at school and should stay at home until:

-At least 10 days have passed since symptoms first appeared/ 10 days from positive test if asymptomatic and and or

-2. At least 24 hours have passed since the person has exhibited any symptoms without the use of fever reducing medication.
+- 1. At least 10 days have passed since symptoms first appeared/ 10 days from positive test if asymptomatic - and - 2.
+At least 24 hours have passed since the person has exhibited any symptoms without the use of fever reducing medication (Updated 12/30/21)